manoslour/C_SHELL/README.md

 ### Shell.c

 Shell reads input by line, and calls the appropriate function,
 based on the delimeter commands are separated with.
 If no delimeter is used, a function for basic shell commands is called.

-* INPUT, OUTPUT, APPEND are defined in functions.h as 0,1,2 accordingly.
+* INPUT(0), OUTPUT(1), APPEND(2) are defined in functions.h

 #### Run Shell: